PDOK/gokoala/engine/templates/openapi/README.md

     moment)
   - Removal of OGC Style endpoint (/styles), already - and better - covered by `styles.json`
   - Removal of GeoJSON as tiles format, only MapBox Vector Tiles are supported.
   - Removal of optional parameters for `/tiles` endpoint like datetime (temporal data) and crs (on-the-fly re-projection)
   - Changed TileMatrixSet enum values to  "NetherlandsRDNewQuad", "EuropeanETRS89_GRS80Quad_Draft", "WebMercatorQuad"
   - Changed `tags` from "server" to "common".
   - Support HTML responses for `/tileMatrixSets/{tileMatrixSetId}` calls
   - Added TileJSON support to `/tiles/{tileMatrixSetId}`.
 This is allowed in the OGC Tiles spec since it mentions "Support for alternative encodings for tileset metadata can be added, such as TileJSON."
   - Remove superfluous `/api/tileMatrixSets`, since it does the same as `/tileMatrixSets`
+  - Replaced "EuropeanETRS89_GRS80Quad_Draft" with "EuropeanETRS89_LAEAQuad"

 ### OGC 3D GeoVolumes